TheKsen/Deep-Learning-Project-20/README.md

 This is project 20: "Use Foldseek to boost training sets  prediction servers, such as  NetSurfP, by including sequence for similar structures with low sequence homology".

+The project was made by Thomas Fayad (s184440) and Oskar Kristoffersen (s184364).